Loyola University Maryland Rankings and Accolades

 Tied No. 14 out of 1,466 universities recognized nationally for service-learning, U.S. News & World Report’s most recent Best Colleges Guide ranks Loyola highly as a school for which community engagement is an instructional strategy and a requirement of students’ coursework.
 Loyola has also received the President’s Higher Education Community Service Honor Roll, the U.S. government’s highest recognition for community service, for nine years and counting.

 Go Hounds!
-Loyola’s 95% Graduation Success Rate (GSR) for student-athletes is the fifth highest among 354 Division I schools in the country.
-The university's GSR has ranked in the top six nationally in all 16 years of the report's existence.
+Loyola’s 95% Graduation Success Rate (GSR) for student-athletes is the fourth highest among 357 Division I schools in the nation—and first among schools from the State of Maryland.
+The university’s GSR has ranked in the top six nationally in all 17 years of the report's existence.
 Learn more.

 Great Place for Sports